KevinBacas/NotesInMarkdown/MDs/QQat/[QQat] Abstract.md

     - Writing test suite easily

 ## DevOps
 A server with [Drone](drone.io) will test the server and the client side on each build as integration test.
 This server will be connectde to a [GitHub](https://github.com/) which will handle the code.
 There will be a developpment server on each developper's PC.
-A single test server and a sigle production server handling a stable version of the software, to demonstrate what QQQCat can do !
+A single test server and a sigle production server handling a stable version of the software, to show what QQQCat can do !

 ## Under MIT License
 The MIT License (MIT)